RouteLLM: Learning to Route LLMs with Preference Data: Methodology

-\paragraph{BERT classifier} Here we explore using a standard text classification method with a higher number of parameters compared to previous methods.
-We use a BERT-base architecture~\cite{devlin2018bert}, to give a contextualized embedding of the user query, and define win probability as:
+\paragraph{BERT classifier} We explore using a standard text classification method with a higher number of parameters compared to previous methods.
+We use a $\text{BERT}_{\text{BASE}}$ architecture~\citep{devlin2018bert}, to give a contextualized embedding of the user query, and define win probability as:

-where ${h}_{\text{CLS}}$ is an embedding corresponding to the special classification token (CLS) summarizing the input query $q$; and $W, b, \sigma$ are parameters and sigmoid activation of a logistic regression head.
+where ${h}_{\text{CLS}}$ is an embedding corresponding to the special classification token (CLS) summarizing the input query $q$. $W$ and $b$ are parameters of the logistic regression head, while $\sigma$ is the sigmoid function.
 We perform full-parameter fine-tuning on $\Dpref$.
-We train the model on 2xL4~24GB GPUs for \(\sim2000\) steps using a batch size of 16, maximum sequence length of 512, learning rate of $1 \times 10^{-5}$ and weight decay of 0.01.
+We train the model on 2xL4~24GB GPUs for \(\sim2000\) steps using a batch size of 16, maximum sequence length of 512, learning rate of $1 \times 10^{-5}$ and a weight decay of 0.01.

-\paragraph{Causal LLM classifier} We finally expand the capacity of our router by parameterizing it with Llama 3 8B\cite{meta_llama_3_2024}.
-We use an instruction-following paradigm~\cite{wei2021finetuned}, i.e. we provide as input an instruction prompt containing the user query, and output the win probability in a next-token prediction fashion -- instead of using a separate classification head.
-Notably, we append the comparison labels as additional tokens to the vocabulary, and compute the win probability as softmax over the label classes $\mathcal{L}$.
+\paragraph{Causal LLM classifier} We finally expand the capacity of our router by parameterizing it with Llama 3 8B \citep{meta_llama_3_2024}.
+We use an instruction-following paradigm~\citep{wei2021finetuned}, i.e. we provide as input an instruction prompt containing the user query and output the win probability in a next-token prediction fashion, instead of using a separate classification head.
+Notably, we append the comparison labels as additional tokens to the vocabulary, and compute the win probability as a softmax over the label classes $\mathcal{L}$.
 We train the model on 8xA100~80GB GPUs for \(\sim2000\) steps using a batch size of 8, maximum sequence length of 2048, and a learning rate of $1 \times 10^{-6}$.